gitayam/poi-template/POI_Development Training_Name/1. Analysis/Analysis Instructions.md

 # Problem Statement
 (TP 350-70-14, Par  3-7)
 Write a problem statement to specify the gap in performance.
-For example: "The problem is… Military Intelligence Soldiers are not completing status reports to include all elements specified by the standard."
+For example: "The problem is… Military Intelligence students are not completing status reports to include all elements specified by the standard."

 # Scope of the Performance Problem:
 (TP 350-70-14, Par 3-9)